elegant-scipy/elegant-scipy/markdown/ch8.markdown

 ```

 Additionally, the *frequencies* function counts the appearance of individual items in a data stream!
-Together with pipe, we can now count k-mers in a single function call (though we will still use our original FASTA parsing function):
+Together with pipe, we can now count k-mers in a single function call:

 ```python
 from toolz import curried as c